Merge sort algorithm Java

 • Stable algorithm

-• Efficient even huge data sets
+• Efficient even for huge data sets

 • Can be easily parallelized to spread the computational load across multiple processors

-Merge sort algorithm disadvantages – time complexity
+Merge sort algorithm disadvantages

 • Additional memory space is required to store data when merging subarrays

-Merge sort time consumption
+Merge sort time complexity

-Algorithm Method Time complexity Memory Stable
+Algorithm Method Time Complexity Memory Stable

 worst average best